Driving in storm of coronavirus, U.S. gig workers face risks

-NEW YORK, March 4 (Thomson Reuters Foundation) - Uber driver Saibou Sidibe will roll down a window, offer a tissue and reach for hand sanitizer if a passenger sneezes or coughs, but those are his only concessions to coronavirus.
+NEW YORK (Thomson Reuters Foundation) - Uber driver Saibou Sidibe will roll down a window, offer a tissue and reach for hand sanitizer if a passenger sneezes or coughs, but those are his only concessions to coronavirus.

 “We know the fear exists, but there’s no panic, and we’re still working,” the New York driver told the Thomson Reuters Foundation.
 “We cannot stay home and we have to take care of the family ... we need to make money.”